juju/juju-gui-charm/README.md

 Using the builtin server is the encouraged configuration, but if you decide to stick with the legacy server, be warned about the following limitations:

-* The legacy server is no longer supported/tested staring from trusty.
+* The legacy server is no longer supported/tested starting from trusty.
   Use it only if the charm is deployed on a precise machine.
 * The legacy server only provides features 1-4 from the list above.
 This means bundle deployments, timed authentication tokens and local charms are not